johnmal-dev/johnmal-dev/README.md

 <h1 align="center">👋 Hey, I'm John</h1>
 <h3 align="center">A Full-Stack Web Developer from Toronto, Canada 🇨🇦</h3>

-Hi, I'm John Malapit.
-I am a full-stack web developer based out of Toronto, Canada.
-Ever since I was young, I always had a passion for building things and understanding how things work.
-Armed with a Mechanical Engineering Degree, I aim to apply my previous experiences as Mechanical Engineer towards my work as a web developer.
+Hi, I'm John Malapit, a driven web developer based in Toronto, Canada.
+From a young age, I've been passionate about building and understanding the inner workings of things.
+With a degree in Mechanical Engineering under my belt, I'm excited to bring my unique perspective to the world of web development, leveraging my skills to craft functional and accessible applications.
+I'm constantly on the lookout for innovative ways to utilize my background towards my career in web development, and I'm always eager to tackle new challenges head-on.

 ## Technologies